Table of Contents

-How did Michael Jackson die?
+How Did Michael Jackson Die?

-He died as a result of a deadly cocktail of sedatives and an anesthetic, propofol, which was administered by his physician, Conrad Murray.
+He died as a result of a deadly cocktail of sedatives, primarily propofol, which was administered by his physician, Conrad Murray.

-It was later concluded the death was a homicide and Murray was charged with involuntary manslaughter in November 2011.
+It was later concluded the death was a homicide, and Murray was charged with involuntary manslaughter in November 2011.

 It was this last fact that was said to play a key role in the events culminating in the death of Michael Jackson when he was rushed to the Ronald Reagan UCLA medical center on that fateful day.

 Now let’s investigate the important question: when did Michael Jackson die?

 June 24, 2009 saw Michael in rehearsals for his final This Is It comeback tour.
 Nothing seemed amiss that day at the Staples Centre in downtown Los Angeles, with fellow performers stating that he appeared in top form.